under construction

 high dBm amplifier PE1ABR

-A dutch text written by me about this loop and published by the Dutch amateur radio magazine Electron in februari 1999 in text only on the VERON site
+A Dutch text written by me about this loop was published by the Dutch amateur radio magazine ELECTRON februari 1999 ,

 The above link brings you to an English PDF version of the Radcom articles (200 KBytes)